adorum/operam/README.md

 ## Running / Development

+* At first create an `.env` file in a project root and define the database credentials
-* At first run `node scraper.js` to scrape the data and to store it to database
+* Then run `node scraper.js` to scrape the data and to store it to database
 * In a new terminal run `npm start` to start the application
 * Application runs  in the browser on [http://localhost:3000](http://localhost:3000).